darron/canary/README.md

 SENDGRID_USERNAME # heroku addons:add sendgrid:starter
 SENDGRID_PASSWORD
 DATABASE_URL
+STOP_ALL_EMAIL # Set this and all email stops being sent.
 ```

 ## Todo

-1. Add more information to the email - time, date, USER_AGENT, IP_ADDRESS, etc.
-2. Add ability to notify a different email address on the fly: '/BASE_CANARY_PATH/path/email@example.com' - possibly very dangerous - need to secure so it doesn't become a spam fest.
+1. Add ability to notify a different email address on the fly: '/BASE_CANARY_PATH/path/email@example.com' - possibly very dangerous - need to secure so it doesn't become a spam fest.
-3. Maybe add different types of notification - push notifications.
+2. Maybe add different types of notification - push notifications.
+3. Remove all ActiveRecord / PG dependancies.